Naval Digests available from the Simon's Town Museum or from Larijworks bookshop in Simon's Town

 This Naval Digest attempts to give some recognition to these facts and to the memories of those who served.

-NO 23 - After the announcement by Deputy President Thabo Mbeki on 18 November 1998 that the Cabinet had approved the acquisition of four MEKO A200-SA frigates.
+No 23 - After the announcement by Deputy President Thabo Mbeki on 18 November 1998 that the Cabinet had approved the acquisition of four MEKO A200-SA frigates.
 Much oposition to this purchase ensued but luckily for South Africa, the men and women serving in the Navy managed to stay focussed on the job at hand to arrive at the other side stronger, better and far more experienced than they were at the beginning.

 Hopefully this Naval Digest will give some insight into that story and some clarity on what a frigate actually is.

-Digest number 24 deals with the Anglo-South African relations from 1936 to 1976.
+No - 24 deals with the Anglo-South African relations from 1936 to 1976.
 It covers four different aspects by: Lt/Col (Prof) G E Visser; Lt/Col (Prof) I van der Waag; E Kleynhans and R/Adm A du Toit RAN (Ret).

-In amongst the stored documents in the naval museum, from time to time we come across documents that we deem to be of general naval interest to readers of the Naval Digests.
+No 25 - In amongst the stored documents in the naval museum, from time to time we come across documents that we deem to be of general naval interest to readers of the Naval Digests.
 This collection would fall into that category, a letter from London, Cdre F J Dean, OBE, SA Navy and SA Divers.